Skip to content

 Background

-Before exploiting AI/ML services, an operator needs to map what's running.
-Enterprise AI infrastructure often sprawls across multiple hosts — model servers, vector databases, experiment trackers, LLM gateways.
-Many are deployed without network segmentation or authentication.
+Before exploiting AI/ML services, an operator needs to map what is running.
+Enterprise AI infrastructure sprawls across multiple hosts: model servers, vector databases, experiment trackers, LLM gateways.
+A real ML team stands these up when it moves fast, and many land on the network without segmentation or authentication because the team optimizes for shipping, not for access control.

 Objective